grofit/LazyData/readme.md

 ## Tests

 There are a suite of unit tests which verify most scenarios, as well as output some performance related stats, it is recommended you take a peek at them if you want to see more advanced scenarios.

+## Blurb

+This was originally part of the [Persistity library](https://github.com/grofit/persistity) for unity *(which was originally part of [EcsRx library](https://github.com/grofit/ecsrx))*, however was separated out to make more generic and reuseable and although its still meant to be used as a smaller part of a larger process, it has some helpers to allow it to be used just like a basic serializer without much effort.

+The original focus of this library was to provide a consistent way to pass data around and convert/transform it between formats and types easily however as the serialization pieces can be used in isolation purely for serialization